 Fat burning will increase exponentially and you’ll be deriving energy solely from your adipose tissue.
 This actually preserves muscles from being catabolized as well because fasting increases Human Growth Hormone (HGH).
 In fact, it does so by an astonishing 1300-2000%[ii].
-Ketosis itself is also an anti-catabolic state, so you won’t really suffer any loss in lean body mass whatsoever.
+Ketosis itself is also an anti-catabolic state, so you won’t really suffer any loss in lean body mass whatsoever, which doesn’t mean you can’t lose muscle while fasting.
 Only after extremely extended fasts, such as 10+ days will you see HGH flatting out[iii][iv].

 The Difference Between Fat and Sugar

 When free fatty acids (FFAs) enter the Krebs Cycle (the mitochondrial power plant) they enter a metabolic pathway called ‘beta-oxidation,’ which direct the FFAs through ‘ketogenesis’ that produces a ketone body called ‘acetoacetate’.
 This is then converted further into two other type of ketone bodies.
 (1) ‘Beta-hydroxybutyrate’ (BHB), which is the preferred fuel source for the brain and (2) ‘acetone’, that can be metabolized into glucose, but is mainly excreted as waste.